 Cons:

-• Short repayment terms: The repayment period for car title loans is usually very short, typically between 15 and 30 days.
-This short term can make it challenging to repay the loan on time, potentially leading to additional fees or the need to roll over the loan.
+- Short repayment terms: The repayment period for car title loans is usually only 15 to 30 days.
+This can make it challenging to repay on time.
+Not repaying can lead to additional fees or repossession.

-• Risk of repossession: If you fail to repay the loan as agreed, the lender has the legal right to repossess your vehicle.
-Losing your car can have severe consequences, particularly if you rely on it for commuting to work or fulfilling other essential needs.
+- Risk of repossession: If you fail to repay the loan as agreed, the lender has the right to repossess your vehicle.
+Losing your car can have severe consequences.

 Alternatives to Title Loans